telerik/ajax-docs/controls/diagram/import-and-export/export-to-pdf.md

 ---
 title: Export to PDF
-page_title: Export to PDF | RadDiagram for ASP.NET AJAX Documentation
+page_title: Export to PDF - RadDiagram
-description: Export to PDF
+description: Check our Web Forms article about Export to PDF.
 slug: diagram/import-and-export/export-to-pdf
 tags: export,to,pdf
 published: True